 Together with our ATLAS software, MIDAS offers state-of-the-art capabilities in simulation definition, execution and analysis.
 We can link simulator data to track data, compare test runs, understand trends and eliminate variables.
 MIDAS enables us to be organised and disciplined in our interactions with performance data, examine many different aspects of a problem, and rapidly gain insights that can lead to creative solutions.
 We can then test the results of that solution in the real world, analyse its effectiveness in comparison with the simulation, and feed that intelligence back into the learning loop.

-Its maturity in the automotive space makes it particularly useful for car makers looking to employ tools such as the MTS Vehicle Dynamics Simulator speed products to market.
+Its maturity in the automotive space makes it particularly useful for car makers looking to employ tools such as the MTS Vehicle Dynamics Simulator which speeds products to market.
 We have proved its cutting-edge development capabilities by creating efficiencies in McLaren Automotive’s design cycles: no other low-volume sportscar manufacturer can claim to have launched at least one new model a year since 2010.

 Data acquisition is just part of the big picture: to understand that picture, to make every new piece of data contribute to the journey and to see where historic data relates to that, you need a tool like MIDAS.